nanasysim/acit-2420-assignment-3.2/README.md

 >Alternatively, you can run the setup script.
 It will setup the necessary nginx configurations for the server and clone the repository for you.

 #### To run the setup script
-1. Make the setup.sh file executable by running the following command:
+1. Make the setup file executable by running the following command:
     ```
     chmod +x setup
     ```